What Should I Know About a Careless Driving Ticket?

 “vehicle” includes a motor vehicle, trailer, traction engine, farm tractor, road-building machine, bicycle and any vehicle drawn, propelled or driven by any kind of power, including muscular power, but does not include a motorized snow vehicle or a street car;

-What Are the Consequences Upon Conviction of Careless Driving?
+What Are the Potential Punishments For Careless Driving?

-Upon conviction for careless driving, meaning general careless driving charge as prescribed within section 130(1) of the Highway Traffic Act rather than careless driving causing death or injury charge as prescribed within section 130(3) of the Highway Traffic Act, serious consequences should be expected.
-The consequences include a fine ranging from $400 and $2,000 plus a victim surcharge.
-The convicted driver also accumulates six (6) demerit points as well as being subjected to a possible two (2) year license suspension and even jail for up to six (6) months.
-Additionally, increased insurance rates are likely as is the likelihood of insurance coverage being available only from a high-risk insurance provider.
+A conviction on a careless driving charge, meaning the general careless driving charge per section 130(1) of the Highway Traffic Act rather than the careless driving causing death or injury charge per section 130(3) of the Highway Traffic Act, comes with hefty penalties.
+The fine ranges between $400 and $2,000 plus victim surcharge and six (6) demerit points.
+Additionally, a possibility exists for a license suspension of up to two (2) years and imprisonment for up to six (6) months.
+Furthermore, very significant insurance rate increases are likely.

 Page 2 - Careless Driving, Causing Death or Injury Page 3 - Careless Driving, Defence Strategy